 The Division of Student Affairs at Binghamton University offers a limited number of assistantships each academic year to graduate students enrolled in the Student Affairs Administration Program.
-Graduate students that are interested in applying for available assistantships should complete the official Division of Student Affairs Application for Graduate Assistantship and apply by April 15 unless noted otherwise.
+Graduate students that are interested in applying for available assistantships should complete the official Division of Student Affairs Application for Graduate Assistantship and apply by February 1st (for highest priority) unless noted otherwise.
 Prospective students interested in available graduate assistantships must indicate their interest when completing the official Graduate School Admissions Application to receive full consideration.
 Questions may be directed to LeAnne Kocak, Student Affairs Administration Secretary, at firstname.lastname@example.org or (607) 777-9219.

 Click Here to view a complete listing of available Graduate Assistantships with application instructions.